 Mae is the winner of the Swedish Wagner Society’s Award 2019 and the recipient of the London Wagner Society’s Audience Prize in 2016 and President’s Prize in 2014.

 She is making her role debut singing Erda in Longborough Festival Opera’s forthcoming production of Siegfried.

-Her repertoire of Wagner roles include Brangäne Tristan und Isolde, Erda Das Rheingold, Siegrune and Rossweisse Die Walküre, Erda Siegfried, Waltraute and Zweite Norn Götterdämmerung, Frau Mary Der fliegende Holländer.
+Her Wagner repertoire includes Brangäne Tristan und Isolde, Erda Das Rheingold & Siegfried, Siegrune, Waltraute and Rossweiße Die Walküre, Waltraute and Zweite Norn Götterdämmerung and Frau Mary Der fliegende Holländer.